-The Definitive Guide to Finding Images for Blog Posts and Content
+The Ultimate Guide to Finding and Using Images in Your Content

 You get it, I know.
 Content is important for marketing your business, ranking in search engines and attracting well-qualified, eager-to-buy customers.